 Every time I mention an idea for the “next” trilogy, my husband smirks and tells me that for a “next” trilogy I first need to have an initial one.
 Technically, he is kind of right here – which does not at all sit well with me (because it makes me wrong, obviously).
 Thus I have taken to referring to it as a trilogy in 5 parts.
 And yes, I totally stole that from Douglas Adam’s Hitchhiker’s Guide to the Galaxy.
 Why reinvent the wheel when his term fits my requirements so perfectly?
 I wonder if he had the same discussion with his significant other back then…

-A clumsy step, the wrong branch to hold on to and a bump on the head to leave her unconscious – no more than that causes Eryn’s life to turn upside down and to suddenly find herself in the capital city as a prisoner to the king.
-She is determined to keep her magical abilities a secret in a kingdom where magicians have only ever been male as long as anyone knows.
+A clumsy step, the wrong branch to hold on to and a bump on the head to leave her unconscious – no more than that turns Eryn’s life upside down when she suddenly finds herself in the capital city as a prisoner of the King.
+She is determined to keep her magical abilities a secret in a kingdom where, as long as anyone knows, magicians have only ever been male.

-That doesn’t work out that well, though.
-The Order, the governing body for magicians, and the king seem to have their own plans with her, none of them caring in the least that she just wants to leave that blasted city behind and return to the peace and quiet of her profession as a healer.
+However, her aim doesn’t work out especially well.
+The Order – the governing body for magicians – and the King seem to have their own plans with her, none of them caring in the least that she just wants to leave that accursed city behind and return to the peace and quiet of her profession as a healer.

 Eryn is restless, unnerved by the Order’s demands and her own urge to do something useful.
-Thus an expedition into the woods to teach the herb gatherers in the city how to provide her with acceptable goods seems just the thing to do to pass the time until the new healer’s place is ready for use.
-Ten peaceful days of collecting plants far away from the city.
-Or at least that’s the plan.
+It seems an expedition into the woods to teach the herb gatherers in the city how to provide her with acceptable goods is just the thing to pass the time until the new healers’ premises are ready for use.
+Ten peaceful days of collecting plants, far away from the city – or at least that’s the plan.

-After Eryn and Enric leave Takhan, they make a discovery that has quite an impact on their relationship – one Eryn doesn’t approve of while Enric is thrilled.
+After Eryn and Enric leave Takhan, they make a discovery that has a huge impact on their relationship – a change Eryn doesn’t approve of while Enric is thrilled.

-Life could be busy yet peaceful if it weren’t for the guests from Takhan who turn out to be quite troublesome in more than one way.
-And then there is the King, who obivously doesn’t want to be outdone by the new Ambassador and the healer from Takhan when it comes to causing tensions.
+Life could be busy yet peaceful if it weren’t for the guests from Takhan who turn out to be rather troublesome in more than one way.
+And then there is the King, who obviously doesn’t want to be outdone by the new Ambassador and the healer from Takhan when it comes to causing tensions.

-Right after her arrival in Takhan Eryn has to face a shocking revelation.
-Then there is a rather tense relationship with Ram’an as well as the tedious preparations for the last healer exam with Sarol, who considers mediocre performance a personal insult.
+Right after her arrival in Takhan, Eryn has to face a shocking revelation.
+Then there is the simmering tension in her relationship with Ram’an, as well as the wearisome preparations for the final healer exam with Sarol, a man who considers mediocre performance a personal insult.

-Enric is not only suffering from nightmares which are not his own but also under the third level commitment bond that turns his separation from his family into an even greater trial.
-He is determined to take care of the matter in Pirinkar as swiftly as possible to finally be able to return to his partner.
-And to his son who was born quite a lot sooner than expected.
+Enric is not only suffering from nightmares which are not his own but also under the third level commitment bond that turns his separation from his family into an even greater ordeal.
+He is determined to take care of the matter in Pirinkar as swiftly as possible and finally be able to return to his partner.
+And to his son, who was born somewhat sooner than expected.